6586rajan/RoboNet/README.md

-# Getting Started with Create React App
+# Getting Started with the RoboNet App

 This project is a Realtime search function on database of profiles.
 The list of available profiles are updated everytime there is a change in the search bar.